Ashley10086/Z.github.io/pages/about.md

 ---
-title: My Experience
+title: Bio
 nav: Aboutme
 nav_order: 2
 ---

 ## Education

-### Cornell University, College of Engineering, Ithaca, NY                       Expected Dec.
-2023
-Master of Engineering in Financial Engineering
+Cornell University,                             Expected Dec.
+2023 Master of Engineering in Financial Engineering

+Selected Coursework:
+Big Data Technologies, Python for Finance, Machine Learning, Quantitative Methods of Financial Risk, Management Investment and Portfolio Management, Derivative Securities

+University of Nottingham,                        Aug.2022

 [bootstrap-template](https://github.com/thecdil/bootstrap-template) is a basic template repository to create a [Bootstrap](https://getbootstrap.com/) site using Jekyll on GitHub Pages (or where every you want to host it).